BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 This is a photo I took that day, of some of the Institute buildings, taken from the walking trails in the Institute Woods:
 <div align="center">
     <img src="https://bradleyculley.github.io/images/IAS_from_IAS_Woods.jpg" />
-    <div style="font-size: 16px; font-style: italic;">You can kind of feel the serenity and intelligence emanating from the IAS</div>
+    <div style="font-size: 14px;">You can kind of feel the serenity and intelligence emanating from the IAS</div>
 </div>
 </p>